blissfulsaint/classroulette/README.md

 View our [Software Demo Video](https://youtu.be/V8ApSF1IoQU) to see it in action or check out the [webapp hosted on Netlify](https://classroulette.netlify.app/)

+Also be sure to take a look at our [backend repo](https://github.com/blissfulsaint/cse310team-BACKEND)

 ## Development Environment

 This frontend software will be using SASS (compiled into CSS), HTML, and Javascript.
 We will then be using Netlify to host this website to increase accesibility.